-It struck me about midway through the film that, in contrast to most war films, which either glorify war, unveil its brutal realities, or glorify the brutality itself (as in the case of Hacksaw Ridge (2016)), Apocalypse Now (1979/2001) isn’t actually a war film at all.
+It struck me about midway through the film that, in contrast to most war films, which either glorify war, unveil its brutal realities, or glorify the brutality itself (as in the case of Hacksaw Ridge (2016)), Apocalypse Now (1979/2001) isn’t actually about war per se.
 It’s about the absurd tragedies that occur when a rational strategy or cultural institution is guided by humans and their inherent irrationalities.
 War is but the most extreme case.

 By rational I don’t mean reason, that elusive ideal espoused by Enlightenment types and, later, colonial types.
 I’m referring to instrumentality, or instrumental reason, the type of reasoning required to get a job done, regardless of the job’s merits—which characterizes war precisely: a massive, collective, supposedly organized undertaking of questionable merit.
-The heightened clash of Platonic-ideal war plans with their imperfect execution often results in absurdist humor, seen in spades in the book behind Catch-22 (1970), whose film is decidedly darker in tone.
+The heightened clash of Platonic-ideal war plans with their imperfect execution often results in absurdist humor, as seen in spades in the book behind Catch-22 (1970), a film that also includes Sheen and is decidedly darker in tone.
 (Funny story: In a serious academic discussion of a gruesome scene from Heller’s novel as quoted in Paul Fussell’s The Great War and Modern Memory, the professor was drawing our attention to how it depicts the traumas of war, while I and the classmate next to me were trying our damnedest not to laugh—and failing.)
-Indeed, it’s the source of most of the humor here, too: Kilgore’s (Robert Duvall) fixation on surfing; that goddamn tiger; the hypersexualized Playmates (if that’s possible); and so on.
-I’m tempted to add the “Ride of the Valkyries” scene to this list, but despite any absurdist intentions, I think it actually manages to pull off the music, and we see exactly what Willard (Martin Sheen) means when he says that Kilgore’s cavalry unit basically just “cashed in its horses for choppers” because holy shit that’s a completely bonkers number of choppers for a single film.
+Indeed, the absurd clash between reason and irrationality is the source of most of the humor here, too: Lieutenant Colonel Kilgore’s (Duvall) fixation on surfing, given a lengthier treatment in this version; the fact that Willard, wandering the jungle and already paranoid about the Vietcong and indigenous hostiles, runs into a goddamn tiger; the hypersexualizing of the Playmates (if that’s possible) in the R&R scene and how ill-prepared they and the organizers are for it; and so on.
+I’m tempted to add the “Ride of the Valkyries” scene to this list, but despite its absurdist intentions, I think it actually manages to pull off the music, and we see exactly what Willard means when he says that Kilgore’s cavalry unit basically just “cashed in its horses for choppers,” because holy shit that’s a completely bonkers number of choppers for a single scene.